 He is a man of sense who does not grieve for what he has not, but rejoices in what he has—Epictetus

 How To Make It Work For You: Even if you’re in a bad situation, act happy and grateful regardless of how you actually feel.
 In a 1993 experiment, researchers asked people to force themselves to smile for 20 seconds.
 They found that this action stimulated brain activity associated with positive emotions.
 So, grin and bear it, even if it hurts.
-Remember, it’s a choice you make everyday.
+Remember, it’s a choice you make every day.
 If you can’t force a smile, express gratitude instead.

-2. Bring Out The Best In Others
+2. Brings Out The Best In Others

 Polite and grateful people are known for their good manners, but they also know how to develop new contacts.
 A recent Australia-led study shows that when we thank a new acquaintance, it makes them more likely to pursue a relationship.
-When we say thank you, it provides a valuable signal that we’re someone with whom a high quality association can be formed.
+When we say thank you, it provides a valuable signal that we’re someone with whom a high-quality association can be formed.
 The same study found that gratitude not only helped people develop new contacts, it also helped to maintain them in the long term.

 Gratitude researcher Robert Emmons states that gratitude helps us become aware of the value of friends, family, and colleagues.
 This happiness produces an upward spiral that continues to strengthen our relationships.
 According to Harvard University’s Grant Study, the quality of relationships is the number one predictor of health and happiness in a person’s life.